 It is easy to guess that you know how to operate your new appliance without consulting the operating manual, but reading the manufacturer guidelines is necessary for a lot of reasons and will prevent the need to find appliance repair near me in the event an appliance breaks from incorrect use:

 Unplug Small Appliances in Your Home When Not in Use

 You can stop unnecessary energy use by unplugging small appliances when not in use.
 The reason is small appliances sometimes include LED indicators, clocks and other energy-consuming features standby mode.

 Unplug televisions, computer monitors, internet routers, game consoles, cellphone chargers and more to reduce wasteful energy use.
 Just remember, it’s worthwhile to keep DVRs and similar electronics plugged in to not miss their automatic background functions.

-For more tips on using home appliances safely, or to schedule a professional appliance repair company, please contact Capital Appliance Repair.
+For more tips on using home appliances safely, or to schedule a professional appliance repair company, please contact Capital Appliance Repair in Wisconsin.
 Our technicians can repair all popular household appliances!